 Athletes dream about throwing the game winning touchdown in the Super Bowl, or hitting the game winning homerun in the World Series.
 No matter the sport, whether it is football, baseball, racing or snowboarding, there is a desire to perform well, succeed and of course, have fun.
 Many up and coming athletes share the same dream that I use to have, to play at the professional level.
 These hopes and aspirations allow goals to be set and can play a crucial role in the development of great athletes.
 On the other hand, having high hopes and aspirations can lead people to do things that are harmful to themselves.
 The harm is when goal related thinking takes over your health, and the athlete would do anything to accomplish goal.
-Football is one of the biggest sports in America; and I do not mean just big in popularity, I mean big in the size of the athletes, especially linemen.
+Football is one of the biggest sports in According to a recent study done by researchers at

 With the constantly growing popularity of football, so has there been an increase in size of the athlete.
 This increase in size is leading to more heart disease, diabetes, and even death.
 We can still enjoy the game without the linemen weighing three hundred pounds.
 If steps are not being taken now then what will happen?
 With the growing trends in obesity in football, one could only hope that it does not reach down to the levels of junior football where there is already an increase in size of children at this age.